Why Using Facebook Is Important for Senior Living Communities

 Social media works best when it feels in the moment, but as a business, you can’t always operate on the fly.
 Although this may seem counterintuitive, a well-planned editorial calendar is a must for successful social strategies.
 You can still create a sense of impromptu by planning into your calendar keyword searches, time to study trends, and time engaging with influencers—and you can sprinkle in content that is timely and newsworthy.
 However, to keep from falling behind, you will also want to plan some content weeks in advance.
 This type of planning can come in handy for blog promotions or awareness events and holidays.

 In closing, be sure you research and document your buyer personas so you can be confident that you are investing your time in the social channels they are using.
 Next, develop your editorial calendar to maintain an active social profile.
 Respond to inquiries and encourage reviews.
 Finally, use impromptu tactics such as Facebook Live and Stories to show the behind-the-scenes and informal side of your business.
-All of these efforts will likely increase your occupancy at your senior care community.
+All of these efforts will likely increase your occupancy at your senior living community.

 About the author